 The Board shall negotiate a contract with the Executive Director that will stipulate compensation and benefits for the Executive Director.
-Executive Director remuneration will be decided annually in November.
+Executive Director remuneration will be decided annually at the last meeting of the calendar year.

-- 3. Prior to the November meeting, the President shall provide the Board a chart showing the Executive Limitations monitoring reports and dates submitted. - 4.
+- 1. Prior to the last meeting of the calendar year, the President shall provide the Board a chart showing the Executive Limitations monitoring reports and dates submitted. - 2.
 The Policy 1.0 Ends monitoring report, which is due each September, will form the basis for the annual review.
-The President will encourage all Board members to submit their comments about the Ends monitoring report by October 15. - 5.
+The President will encourage all Board members to submit their comments about the Ends monitoring report by October 15. - 3.
 Prior to the annual retreat in November, the officers of the Board will meet with the Executive Director to discuss the upcoming review.
 Among the items discussed at this time will be the Ends monitoring report, Executive Limitations monitoring reports that occurred through the year, the financial position of the organization, and the expectations about changes in compensation.
 During years that the Board is negotiating a contract extension with the Executive Director, additional terms and conditions unrelated to salary may be included.

-6. At the November Board meeting, the President, after consultation with other Board officers, will provide a recommendation to the Board regarding Executive Director remuneration.
+4. At the November Board meeting, the President, after consultation with other Board officers, will provide a recommendation to the Board regarding Executive Director remuneration.
 The Board as a whole will approve any changes to salary and benefits.